dachcom-digital/pimcore-i18n/docs/60_CodeExamples.md

 Available Options for the `getCurrentCountryInfo` or `getCurrentLanguageInfo` context (from system adapter):

 > Please note: you probably never need those two methods.
-> But if you're using a custom language or country adapter, you may find it helpful.
+> But if you're using a custom language or country adapter, you might find it helpful.

 | Name | Available | Description |
 |------|-----------|-------------|